 The Group’s strategic portfolio includes growth projects in various divisions which will enable ERG to principally increase its revenue.

 In Kazakhstan, Eurasian Resources Group is further expanding Kazchrome, which is the world's largest ferrochrome producer by chrome content, which includes the expansion of the 10th Anniversary Mine (ShDNK-2), and plans to build a new module of its aluminum smelter which will add up to 300ktpa to the Group primary aluminium capacity, increasing it thus by more than twice.
-The reconstruction of 2 energy units at Eurasian Energy Corporation will allow to expand the installed power capacity in Kazakhstan by additional 50 MW.
+The reconstruction of 2 energy units at Eurasian Energy Corporation allows ERG to expand the installed power capacity in Kazakhstan by additional 50 MW.